- Personal Finance

 When Amazon.com introduced their “Amazon Prime Membership” program several years ago, it raised a few eyebrows among consumers.

-Since its original inception, however, the value of Prime membership has increased exponentially as Amazon keeps adding new features without raising the price.
+Since its original inception, however, the value of Prime membership has increased exponentially as Amazon keeps adding new features.
+The costs of the Prime Membership have thus increased to 99$ per year.

 In this article we will introduce the key benefits of the Amazon Prime Membership program and give you some saving tips.